 (at around 1h 2 mins) When John is talking to Mr. Black in the church, their mouths doesn't match the words they say.
 See more »

-Storywise the movie was quite good.
-The idea of a device which can record our personalities after death is quite interesting.
-A quote by Thomas Edison made in 1928, which is used in the beginning of the movie, states: "Nobody knows whether our personalities pass on to another existence or sphere, but if we can evolve an instrument so delicate as to be manipulated by our personality as it survives in the next life such an instrument ought to record something."
-The concept of E.V.P.; (Electronic Voice Phenomenon) is elaborated on through the entire movie and it leaves us still thinking.
+The opening of the film starts with: "Nobody knows whether our personalities pass on to another existence or sphere, but if we can evolve an instrument so delicate to be manipulated by our personality as it survives in the next life such an instrument ought to record something..."
+Thomas Edison 1928 E.V.P.; (Electronic Voice Phenomenon) The recording of voices and images of the dead, using de-tuned receiving apparatus.
+Identified in 1939, and now the subject of increasing scientific research worldwide, to finally evidence communication with the deceased.
+See more »

 Was this review helpful to you?